Subic Special Economic and Freeport Zone: Geography

-While the Subic Special Economic and Freeport Zone (as well as the agency responsible for the freeport zone's operations and management Subic Bay Metropolitan Authority (SBMA)) shares a name with a nearby town, it covers portions of Olongapo and the town of Subic in Zambales, and Hermosa and Morong in Bataan.
+While the Subic Special Economic and Freeport Zone (as well as the agency responsible for the freeport zone's operations and management Subic Bay Metropolitan Authority (SBMA)) shares a name with a nearby town, it covers portions of Olongapo and the town of Subic in Zambales, and Hermosa and Morong in Bataan, with Subic portion of the zone being an exclave.
 It covers a total area of 67452 ha, but the 14000 ha area that is secured and fenced hosts much of the development.
 This area is referred to as the Subic Bay Freeport Zone and out of this area 2800 ha is suitable for development, with the remaining portions consisting of high slopes, forests, or protected areas.
 In 2017, negotiations with local government units next to the Subic Bay Freeport Zone expanded the fenced area.

 The special economic zone is adjacent to Subic Bay.
 At least six mangrove areas are found in the Freeport Zone.

 Districts

 The Subic Freeport Zone is divided into districts.
 The freeport zone has a Certificate of Ancestral Domain Title (CADT) Land, which is the ancestral domain of the Aeta people.